richRemer/propertize/README.md

 Define an enumerable, non-configurable, non-writable property on an object.
 If no value is provided, use the existing value.
 Clear any getter or setter.

+#### basic(obj, prop, [val])
+Define a configurable, enumerable, writable property on an object.
+If no value is provided, use the existing value.
+Clear any getter or setter.

 #### configurable(obj, prop, [flag])
 Add or update the configurable descriptor for an object property.
 If no flag is provided, default to true.
 Note: it is not possible to set this flag to